 These membership-requests will appear in the user management under Pending.
 The User-Admins can choose to accept the request, delete it, or block the person requesting access.

-In future, community mode will be enhanced, to show who contributed to the recipes and to enable remixing (cloning/forking) recipes, so that people will be able to use your recipes as templates for their recipes.
-The copied recipes will always link back to the original source to give credit.
+In future, community mode will be enhanced, to show who contributed to the checklists and to enable remixing (cloning/forking) checklists , so that people will be able to use your checklists as templates for their checklists.
+The copied checklists will always link back to the original source to give credit.
 In addition, we'll create features for requesting enhancements and discussing changes.
 We're also working on internationalization, so that the entire user experience will be available in many languages.